-- A card listed on a decklist is not identified by its full proper name, and could be interpreted as more than one card. - The contents of the presented deck and sideboard do not match the decklist they registered.
+- A card listed on a decklist is not identified by its full name, and could be interpreted as more than one card.
+Truncated names of storyline characters (Legends and Planeswalkers) are acceptable as long as they are the only representation of that character in the format and should be treated as referring to that card, even if other cards begin with the same name. - The contents of the presented deck and sideboard do not match the decklist registered.

 Sideboards are considered to be a part of the deck for the purpose of this infraction.
+This infraction does not cover errors in registration made by another participant prior to a sealed pool swap, which should be corrected at the discretion of the judge.

-- A. A player has 59 cards in her deck, but 60 listed on the decklist. - B. A player in an Extended tournament lists Hypergenesis (a banned card) on his decklist. - C. A player has a 56-card decklist.
+- A. A player has 59 cards in her deck, but 60 listed on the decklist. - B. A player in a Legacy tournament lists Mana Drain (a banned card) on his decklist. - C. A player has a 56-card decklist.
 His actual deck contains 60 cards, with four Psychatogs not listed. - D. A player has a Pacifism in his deck from a previous opponent. - E. A player lists 'Ajani' in a format with both Ajani Goldmane and Ajani Vengeant - F. A player looking at her sideboard during a game fails to keep it clearly separate from her deck.